Run¶

 But, as explained, ddb will also create a binary shim for npm so you can run it like a native command, which is

 far more easy to use for everyone.
-Run $(ddb activate), and then npm
+Run $(ddb activate), and then npm is available right in your shell path.

 Register many binaries for the same command¶

-All declared binaries matching the command name with a condition
+All declared binaries matching the command name with a condition defined will have their condition evaluated, and

-is used to generate the effective command output.
+the first one returning True is used to generate the effective command output.

 instruction so it runs on the host system.